TGAC/opendata-projects/ReadMe.md

   -p PASSWORD, --password PASSWORD
                         The password to use to log in to the iRODS server -z ZONE, --zone ZONE  The iRODS zone to connect to --uuids [UUIDS ...]
-The Project UUIDS to parse
+The Project UUIDS to parse.
+If this is not set, all projects in the file will be parsed.
   -v, --verbose         Display progress messages
 ```